-There has to be imputed righteousness (ascribed righteousness to one's spiritual account) on the inside of every man.
+There has to be an imputed (ascribed righteousness to one's spiritual account) on the inside of every man.
 Without an inner change, our lives remain the same.
-Change needs to come from the inside, and we cannot bring about this change by ourselves.
+Change needs to come from the inside, and we are not sufficient to bring this change, i.e., this rebirth, all by ourselves.
 We need to connect to the power source!
-The inner man, his heart has to be renewed.
-We have a theological term for this; it is called regeneration: "he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit" (Titus 3:5).
+The inside of a man, the heart, has to be fixed.
+We have a theological term for this, it is called regeneration: "he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit" (Titus 3:5).
 Becoming a Christian is not making a new start in life; it is receiving a new life with which to start.
 The writer, J. Sidlow Baxter, said, "Regeneration is the fountain; sanctification is the river."

 Jesus' statement was challenging for Nicodemus.
-The Jewish people had a belief that if one was rich, it was a good sign that he was well on his way to enter the kingdom of heaven.
+The Jewish people had a belief that, if one was rich, it was a good sign that he was well on his way to enter the kingdom of heaven.
 In another passage of teaching, Jesus told the disciples that it was hard for a rich man to enter the kingdom.
 They were shocked by Christ's statement.

-Then Jesus said to his disciples, "I tell you the truth, it is hard for a rich man to enter the kingdom of heaven.
-Again I tell you, it is easier for a camel to go through the eve of a needle than for a rich man to enter the kingdom of God."
-When the disciples heard this, they were greatly astonished and asked, "Who then can be saved?"
-Jesus looked at them and said, "With man this is impossible, but with God all things are possible" (Matthew 19:23-26.
+23Then Jesus said to his disciples, "I tell you the truth, it is hard for righteousness a rich man to enter the kingdom of heaven.
+24Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
+25When the disciples heard this, they were greatly astonished and asked, "Who then can be saved?"
+26Jesus looked at them and said, "With man this is impossible, but with God all things are possible" (Matthew 19:23-26.
 Emphasis mine).

-Some people teach the eye of a needle refers to a gate into a city so small that, to get in with your camel loaded with "stuff," a person would have to unload before they can enter through the gate.
-I think, though, that we should interpret this passage literally.
-I believe Jesus is saying that just as it is impossible to thread a camel through a sewing needle, in the same way, it is impossible for anyone, whether you are rich or poor, to enter into the kingdom of God without being born-again or born from above.
+Some people teach that the eye of a needle refers to a gate into a city that is so small that, to get in with your camel loaded with "stuff," a person would have to unload before they can enter through the gate.
+I think, though, that this passage should be interpreted literally.
+I believe that Jesus is saying that, just as it is impossible to thread a camel through a sewing needle, in the same way, it is impossible for anyone, whether you are rich or poor, to enter into the eternal kingdom of God without being born-again or born from above.
 Without the regeneration work of God taking place at the center of one's life, it is impossible to enter the kingdom of God.
-It is so critical for us to recognize this truth that three times in this passage alone, Christ states, "I tell you the truth" (vs. 3, 5, and 11), a statement designed to show the importance of His words.
+It is so critical for us to recognize this truth that three times in this passage alone, Christ states, "I tell you the truth" (Verses 3, 5, and 11), a statement designed to show the importance of His words.

-It is hard for a man who has always looked at life from an outward point of view to think of the need for spiritual birth.
+It is hard for a man who has always looked at life from an outward point of view to get his mind around such talk as the need for a spiritual birth.
 Nicodemus responded in the same way most of us would when hearing such a statement for the first time.
 He thinks only in natural terms.
-There was no logical way to understand this statement, and it puzzled him.
+To him, there was no logical way to understand this statement, and it puzzled him.
 If taken at face value, this meant that he would have to enter into his mother's womb to be born again.
 He was thinking in literal terms and wondered how this could be so.